Skip to content

 Short answers, pulled from the story.

-What is backstory in a story?
+What is a backstory in a narrative?